haruki-nikaidou/b-blog/src/content/blog/light-novel-review-site.md

 > The articles are also AI generated btw.
 I removed them after test.

-But here's the thing: even with all that rework, going from idea to deployed site took only 5 hours.
+But here's the thing.
+Even with all that rework, going from idea to deployed site took only 5 hours.
 The AI handled the boilerplate, the architecture setup, and the routing logic.
 I focused on the parts that mattered: design refinement, data modeling, and content structure.

 **The lesson**: For experienced developers, AI tools aren't about writing code you couldn't write.
 They're about skipping past the boring parts so you can focus on the interesting decisions.